Prices incl. VAT plus shipping costs

 more than 10 in stock available immediately

-HSS blade for carving knives, with handle, forged
+Blade made of HSS for carving knives, without handle, forged

-Blade length 50 mm, total length with handle 160 mm
+Blade length 50mm, total length with tang 90mm

-In contrast to the other tools from the company Pfeil, these carving blades only have a basic grind.
+In contrast to the other tools from the Pfeil company, these carving blades only have a basic bevel.

 The high-speed steel HSS (High Speed Steel) has a high proportion of molybdenum (5%) and tungsten (6%) compared to conventional tool steel.
-The alloy components molybdenum and tungsten ensure, through the formation of carbide with carbon in the structure, that the steel has a high tempering resistance and hot hardness, high wear resistance and cutting edge retention as well as increased toughness with the same hardness compared to tool steel.
+The alloy components molybdenum and tungsten, through the formation of carbide with carbon in the structure, ensure that the steel has a high tempering resistance and hot hardness, high wear resistance and edge retention as well as increased toughness with the same hardness compared to tool steel.

-The HSS used for the carving blades is hardened to 62 HRC (Rockwell hardness).
+The one used for the carving blades HSS is hardened to 62 HRC (Rockwell hardness).
 The big advantage of the HSS is the longer service life.
-The knife stays sharp longer, it doesn't have to be sharpened as often.
+The knife stays sharp longer, it does not have to be sharpened as often.

-The HSS is also less tough - i.e. more brittle.
+The HSS is also less tough - so more brittle.
 The conventional carving knives (tool steel) can be "bent" a little in the blade with an optimal cutting edge life; they give in to pressure.
-Carving knives made of HSS cannot be bent, so they are not very "elastic".
-You're more likely to break.
+HSS carving knives cannot be bent, so they are not very "elastic".
+They are more likely to break.